Dan Senor: Political activities

+Romney 2012 campaign

 Senor was a foreign policy adviser to Mitt Romney's 2012 presidential campaign.
 According to Romney's chief of staff Beth Myers, Senor and Romney hit it off immediately, saying "I can't think of anyone who Mitt has ever met that he hit it off with so immediately as Dan Senor."
+According to The New Republic, Senor became the campaign's most prominent national security advisor.

 Romney's July 2012 trip to Israel was described as the brainchild of Ron Dermer, Benjamin Netanyahu's chief strategist and Senor.
 Senor brought a network of close ties to Israel, including his sister Wendy Singer, who ran the Jerusalem office of the American Israel Public Affairs Committee, to the campaign.
 Politico said that if Romney were elected, Senor would likely get a top West Wing job, such as deputy chief of staff or national security adviser.
-He gave "intensive coaching" to vice presidential candidate Paul Ryan for the latter's debate with Vice President Joe Biden in October 2012.